 Budget: 15 Million USD

-Concept: Ginger Rogers and Fred Astair – A famous dance-comedy couple from 1930s
+Concept: Ginger Rogers and Fred Astair – A famous dance-comedy couple from the 1930s

 1. The masculine part of the building consists of the solid concrete tower supported on columns, its hair is made of wire mesh and glass, the female counterpart is the twisted tower made up of glass.
 The material and form of both towers symbolise the famous dancing couple.

-2. The building houses shops, hotel, café and offices and an interactive space.
+2. The building houses shops, hotels, café and offices, and interactive spaces.

-4. The 8 storeyed building spread over a plot area of 490 m2 is an emblematic building of the Dutch Bank -Nationale-Netherlanden.
+4. The 8 storeyed building spread over a plot area of 490 m2 is an emblematic building of the Dutch Bank -Nationale-Nederlanden.

 Architect: Frank Gehry